-LEVELS: 5 | CREDITS: 120 | £1500
+LEVELS: 5 | CREDITS: 120 | £1800

-Students on our online Hospitality Management program will undertake a Level 4/5 240-credit course, designed to prepare students with the skills needed to be a competent employee in the hospitality industry.
-During the Hotel Management program, students will have the ability to access tutor support and webinars, a social learning forum, and additional materials to help in the completion of their diploma.
-For more information on the support available to students, visit our Student Resources page.
+Students on our online hospitality management program will undertake a level 4/5 240-credit course designed to prepare students with the skills needed to be a competent employee in the hospitality industry.
+During the hotel management course, students will have the ability to access tutor support and webinars, a social learning forum, and additional materials to complete their diploma.
+For more information on the support available to students, visit our student resources page.

-Each module consists of 40 guided learning hours of material with an additional 30-50 hours worth of optional materials that comprise of recommended exercises, recommended readings, Internet resources, and self-testing exercises.
+Each module consists of 40 guided learning hours of material with an additional 30-50 hours’ worth of optional materials that comprise of recommended exercises, recommended readings, Internet resources, and self-testing exercises.

 Students can make payment using one of the following methods: